syy-whu/Semi-MoreGAN/README.md

 This is the PyTorch implementation for our paper: **Semi-MoreGAN: A Semi-supervised Image Mixture of Rain Removal Network**

-Here we provide a supervised version, and more codes, real-world datasets and pre-models will be released after published!

 ## 1. Requirements

 - Python 3.6.0